SpunBlue/FNF-Papaya-Engine/README.md

 We don't talk about those... but seriously, they were programmed badly and lazily, and were made for softmodding.
 This is not.

 ## Credits
-Friday Night Funkin' is developed and owned by The Funkin' Crew Inc. Support them (here)[https://ninja-muffin24.itch.io/funkin]!
+Friday Night Funkin' is developed and owned by The Funkin' Crew Inc. Support them by clicking (https://ninja-muffin24.itch.io/funkin)[Here]!